 On initial admission, not only the criteria of key personnel status or certain integration characteristics, but also in particular the following requirements under labour market law must be met: the situation and development of the labour market must allow the employment and there must be no objections on the basis of important public interests or general interests of the economy (§ 4 (1)).
 After the Land maximum quotas have been exceeded, a stricter labour market review procedure becomes operative (§ 4 (6)) and, after the Federal maximum quota is exceeded, only the groups of persons mentioned in the Order on exceeding the Federal maximum quota may be admitted.
-Furthermore, an initial admission can be refused on the grounds mentioned in § 4 (3) (AusIBG), for example, if the employer has repeatedly infringed the provisions of the AusIBG, if the alien cannot produce the appropriate residence permit pursuant to the NAG 2005 or FrePoIG 2005 in the employment permit procedure.
+Furthermore, an initial admission can be refused on the grounds mentioned in § 4 (3) (AuslBG), for example, if the employer has repeatedly infringed the provisions of the AuslBG, if the employer does not comply with prevailing wage and working provisions, or if the alien cannot produce the appropriate residence permit pursuant to the NAG 2005 or FrePolG 2005 in the employment permit procedure.

-The operation of the aliens procedure in Austria is governed by the principles of the General Administrative Procedures Act 1991, BGBI.
+The operation of the aliens procedure in Austria is governed by the principles of the General Administrative Procedures Act 1991, BGBl.
 No. 51, as amended.
 Accordingly, the regional offices and Land offices competent with regard to the employment of foreign workers must issue rulings on applications for the grant of employment permits and in the case of refusal of the admission of key personnel.
 Both the employers and - if personal circumstances of the aliens were decisive with regard to the decision, also the aliens - have the right of appeal against such decisions.